isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-clean-your-laptop-keyboard/index.md

 ## Why You Should Clean Your Laptop Keyboard Regularly
 Before diving into the cleaning process, it's essential to understand why regular maintenance is crucial.
 Keyboards are often exposed to dust, grime, and food crumbs, making them a breeding ground for bacteria and germs.

-A dirty keyboard can also hinder typing performance, leading to keys that stick or fail to function correctly.��Key reasons to clean your keyboard:
+A dirty keyboard can also hinder typing performance, leading to keys that stick or fail to function correctly.Key reasons to clean your keyboard:
 - Hygiene: Reduces the spread of germs, especially if the laptop is shared.
 - Performance: Ensures smooth typing with no stuck or sticky keys.
 - Durability: Prevents long-term damage to internal components caused by debris buildup.